Tell Me About a Time You Were On a Team Project That Failed

 - The focus of your story should be on your contribution, your thought process, motives, and, actions.

-- Recent answers are usually better, but if you have a great example that you learned from earlier in your career, you can use this too.
+- Recent situations are usually better, but if you have a great example that you learned from earlier in your career, you can use this too.

 - Always stay positive even when situations can have outcomes that were not that positive.
 Focus on what you learned and emphasize what you would different if you would encounter a similar situation in the future.